Learning Robust Recommenders through Cross-Model Agreement: EXPERIMENTS

 \subsubsection{Hyperparameter Study.}

 In this part, we conduct experiments to show the effect of $C_1$ and $C_2$, which are two hyper-parameters used in the iterative training routine.
 More specifically, a larger $C_1$ means we are more confident that the negative samples are truly negative.
 A larger $C_2$ denotes that an interacted sample is more likely to be real positive.
 Figure \ref{fig:Hyper_parameter_sensitivity} shows the results on Adressa when using GMF as the target recommendation model.
-Results on the other datasets are provided in the supplement.
-From figure \ref{fig:Hyper_parameter_sensitivity}, we can find that in most cases, best performance lies in the setting $C_1=1000$ and $C_2$ = 10.
+Results on other datasets are provided in the supplement.
+We find that the optimal setting of $C_1$ (i.e., $C_1=1000$) is larger than the optimal setting of $C_2$ (i.e., $C_2=10 \text{ or } 100$).
 This observation indicates that the probability that a missing interaction is real negative is larger than the probability that an interacted sample is real positive.

-\subsubsection{Effect of Model Selection.}
+\subsubsection{Effect of Model Selection}

 We use MF as $h$ and $h'$ to model the probability $P(\tilde{\textbf{R}}|\textbf{R})$ as our default settings.
 Since the model capability of MF might be limited, in this part we conduct experiments to see how the performance would be if we use more complicated models for $h$ and $h'$.
 Table \ref{tab:GMF_modcloth_gamma} shows the result on Modcloth.
 Results on other datasets are provided in the supplement.
 The target recommendation model is GMF.
 We can see that replacing MF with more complicated models will not boost the performance significantly.
 The reason might be that modelling the probability $P(\tilde{\textbf{R}} | \textbf{R})$ is not a very complex task.
 Accomplishing this task with MF already works well.
-Besides, as we can see that no matter what model we use, the performance of proposed DPI and DVAE are significantly better than normal training.
+Besides, as we can see that no matter what model we use, the performance of the proposed DeCA and DeCA(p) are significantly better than normal training.